Please note that this page is automatically translated.

 Small

-Risk of difficulties in procuring agricultural produce and increased procurement costs due to flood damage caused by typhoons and heavy rains
+Risk of difficulty in procuring agricultural produce and increased procurement costs due to flood damage caused by typhoons and heavy rains

 Small